-&lt;sup>20 When Note information is presented for the first time, it need not be reported for the prior year.
+20 When Note information is presented for the first time, it need not be reported for the prior year.
 When Circular A-136 no longer requires Note information for the current year that was required by A-136 for the prior year and when such information is not required by FASAB standards, it need not be reported for the prior year.

-III.I Notes to the Financial Statements b. should describe the reporting entity and identify its major components; c. should describe any consolidation or disclosure entities and related parties, and explain that disclosure entities are not consolidation entities; d. should summarize the accounting principles and methods of applying those principles that management has concluded are appropriate for presenting fairly the entity's assets, liabilities, revenues, net cost of operations, changes in net position, and budgetary resources: disclosing the basis for the valuation, recognition, and allocation of assets, liabilities, expenses, revenues, and other financing sources; and describing changes in GAAP affecting the financial statements, including those resulting from the adoption of new FASAB standards (such as implementation of SFFAS 54 in FY 2024); and changes from one generally accepted accounting principle to another one that can be justified as preferable. e. should explain the concepts such as FBWT and Funds from Dedicated Collections unique to Federal financial statements, as well as Federal budget terms and concepts. f.
-If material, disclose the accounting treatment of any seized and forfeited cryptocurrency and any other digital assets, and disclose that the assets are considered non-monetary. g. should disclose significant changes in the composition of the reporting entity or significant changes in the manner in which the reporting entity aggregates information for financial reporting purposes; h. should explain that accounting standards allow certain presentations and disclosures to be modified, if needed, to prevent the disclosure of classified information; i. should disclose that fiduciary cash and other assets are not assets of the Federal Government, are
+- b. should describe the reporting entity and identify its major components; - c. should describe any consolidation or disclosure entities and related parties, and explain that disclosure entities are not consolidation entities;21 - d. should summarize the accounting principles and methods of applying those principles that management has concluded are appropriate for presenting fairly the entity's assets, liabilities, revenues, net cost of operations, changes in net position, and budgetary resources: - disclosing the basis for the valuation, recognition, and allocation of assets, liabilities, expenses, revenues, and other financing sources; and - describing changes in GAAP affecting the financial statements, including those resulting from the adoption of new FASAB standards (such as implementation of SFFAS 54 in FY 2024); and changes from one generally accepted accounting principle to another one that can be justified as preferable; - e. should explain the concepts such as FBWT and Funds from Dedicated Collections unique to Federal financial statements, as well as Federal budget terms and concepts; - f. should disclose significant changes in the composition of the reporting entity or significant changes in the manner in which the reporting entity aggregates information for financial reporting purposes; - g. should explain that accounting standards allow certain presentations and disclosures to be modified, if needed, to prevent the disclosure of classified information; - h. should disclose that fiduciary cash and other assets are not assets of the Federal Government, are not recognized on the Balance Sheet, and are assets of a non-federal party for which the Federal Government is responsible;

-&lt;sup>21 Agencies with a large number of disclosure entities or balances resulting from transactions with disclosure entities may provide this information in a separate note and include a reference to that note in Note 1
+21 Agencies with a large number of disclosure entities or balances resulting from transactions with disclosure entities may provide this information in a separate note and include a reference to that note in Note 1